Thomas Baty: Legacy

-Baty's later years inspired Japanese writer Ayako Sono's 1954 short story "Grave of the Sea".
-Although the story is set in Hakone instead of Nikkō, where Baty resided, it portrays a tale of a difficult life in a foreign land after the war.
-A notable line from the main character reads: "When I die, please throw my bones in the sea.
+Baty's later years inspired the Japanese writer Ayako Sono's 1954 short story "Grave of the Sea".
+Although the story is set in Hakone rather than Nikkō, where Baty resided, it portrays a difficult postwar life in a foreign country.
+A line from the main character reads: "When I die, please throw my bones in the sea.
 I don't need a grave."

 In 1959, Baty's memoirs, Alone in Japan: The Reminiscences of an International Jurist Resident in Japan 1916–1954, were published, edited by Motokichi Hasegawa.

-In 1993, scholars Daphne Patai and Angela Ingram uncovered that starting in 1909, Baty had been writing about feminism and gender using the name Irene Clyde.
-Baty's strong opposition to the restrictive gender conventions of the time, coupled with a personal defiance of these norms in Baty's private life, is recognised by contemporary scholars as establishing Baty as a transgender pioneer.
+In 1993, Daphne Patai and Angela Ingram identified Baty as the author who had written about feminism and gender under the name Irene Clyde from 1909 onward.
+Alice Millea writes that Baty's opposition to gender conventions and private defiance of those conventions have led contemporary scholars to discuss Baty as a transgender pioneer.

-Baty's unwavering support for Japan during the war made Baty a controversial figure in international law.
+Baty's support for Japan during the war made Baty a controversial figure in international law.
 Critics have described Baty as both a traitor and an apologist for imperialism.
-In 2004, a commemorative seminar was held at the University of Tokyo on the 50th anniversary of Baty's death to reappraise Baty's contributions to international law.
-It featured work from the scholars Vaughan Lowe, Martin Gornall and Hatsue Shinohara.
+In 2004, a commemorative seminar was held at the University of Tokyo on the 50th anniversary of Baty's death to reassess Baty's contributions to international law.
+It featured work from Vaughan Lowe, Martin Gornall, and Hatsue Shinohara.